Netanel6/BitHomeTest/README.md

 ### Coroutines
 is a very simple yet robust library to handle multithreading jobs on the worker thread it is more efficient and prevents ANRs and ui locks.
 The main reason is that a coroutine can start on a certain thread and finish the job on a different thread unlike java threading or executer where you assign number of thread to the app.
-Meaning you can assign many coroutines scopes as you want and don’t block the parallel work in the background
+Meaning you can assign many coroutines scopes as you want and don’t block the parallel work in the background - part of jetpack library

 ### Retrofit
 I used retrofit because every app  I maintained or developed Iv’e seen retrofit was being used